daronphang/programming-resources/SCM/monorepo/overview.md

 ### Tradeoffs

 - Tooling investments for both development and execution
-- Codebase complexity, including unecessary dependencies and difficulties with code discovery
+- Codebase complexity, including unnecessary dependencies and difficulties with code discovery
 - Effort invested in code health